Mana1010/ChitChat/README.md

 - Can react to a message (only in Public and Private)
 - Infinite Scrolling for chat history
 - Realtime Private Message and Mail notification
-- Random Chatboard wallpaper background for private and group upon creation
+- Random Chatboard wallpaper background for private and group chat upon creation
 - Profile Card for User and Group Details

 ## Tech Stack